AVpres/homebrew-formulae/README.md

 # Brew Formulae for AV Preservation

-These formulae have been tested successfully on Linux (Linuxbrew), on the Windows Subsystem for Linux (Linuxbrew) and on macOS (Homebrew).

 ## Table of Contents

 - **openLTO** – Bash scripts to manage LTO cartridges with LTFS